-While en route back from Jakarta the following week I start receiving WhatsApp messages: three officials from kantor imigrasi were at my house and my girlfriend’s house searching for me.
+While en route back from Jakarta the following week I start receiving WhatsApp messages: three officials from kantor imigrasi were at my house.
+Next they went to my girlfriend’s house, still searching for me.
 How they even found out about her or where she lives is still a mystery to us both — our relationship has never been talked about on social media or this blog until now.

 Soon after that I received a call from immigration, telling me I needed to return to their office for a hearing.
 Immediately my heart sank.
 I knew this was about my deleted tweet.
 After all, immigration agents don’t comb the city looking for you unless they have a valid reason — or in this case a “big boss” back in Jakarta that was pissed and wanted my head on a platter.

 I arrived back in Solo that evening and despite it being after closing time went straight to immigration.
 There were still a few employees there, however after a brief questioning I was instructed to return the next morning at 8:30am for an official hearing.